Bambuu/intermediate-react/part2/src/assignments/assignment-1.md

 ## EXERCISE B:
 We're missing a key in our list!
-React warns you of this with a message like this:
+React warns you of this in your Developer Tools console:
 ```
 "Warning: Each child in an array or iterator should have a unique "key" prop.
 Check the render method of HeroList"